thoughtram/blog/gatsby/content/blog/2015-02-19-futuristic-routing-in-angular.md

 <button ng-click="welcome.changeName()">Change Name!</button>
 ```

 If you're not familiar with the `controller as` syntax. you might want to check out our article on [Binding to Directive Controllers](/angularjs/2015/01/02/exploring-angular-1.3-bindToController.html).
-Here's our updated example as runnable app:

-{% include plunk.html url="http://embed.plnkr.co/ie9d2F/preview" %}

 ## Linking to other components